Nervous About Ticks?

 You can also give them a tablet that effectively makes them

 toxic to fleas for up to 3 months.
+With enough vigilance, you should be able to

 eradicate the flea problem.